 Even if you have the same type of cancer as someone else, you might not have the same target.
 Not all breast cancers are HER2-positive.
 Targeted colon cancer medicines like cetuximab (Erbitux) won't work if you have the KRAS gene mutation.

 Before your doctor recommends a targeted therapy, you might have to try other treatments first.
+Targeted therapy is often given along with other treatments.

 - A rash that looks like acne on your scalp, face, neck, chest, and back.
 It may itch, burn, sting, or hurt.
 Sometimes it can get infected.
 It usually lasts the whole time you're treated but goes away after treatment stops.